buelbuel/GoWC/README.md

 ```

 ## Contribution
+## Contribution

-Contributions to this project are welcome.
-Please refer to the contributing guidelines before making a pull request.
+Contributions to this project are welcome!
+Please follow these guidelines:

+1. Fork the repository and create a new branch for your contribution.
+2. Make your changes and ensure that the code is properly formatted.
+3. Write clear and concise commit messages.
+4. Test your changes thoroughly.
+5. Submit a pull request to the main repository.

+Thank you for your contribution!

 ## License